vladansaracpv/slate/source/includes/_authentication.md

 `Authorization: Bearer <token>`

 The URL examples throughout this documentation use `<token>` as a placeholder.
 For these examples to work, you need to substitute the value with your own access token.
 The token expires after 24 hours.
+If `rememberMe` parameter is set to `true`, the token expires after 30 days.
 Once expired, a new token should be obtained.

 ##Authenticate